Deep Joint Source-Channel Coding for Image Transmission with Visual Protection

-Tensorflow \cite{abadi2016tensorflow} and its high-level API Keras is used to implement the proposed DJESCC method\footnote{Source codes for constructing the proposed method are available at: https://github.com/alexxu1988/DJESCC.}.
-The proposed method is trained under a uniform distribution within the SNR range [0, 20] dB.
-The following experiments run on a Linux server with twelve octa-core Intel(R) Xeon(R) Silver 4110 CPUs and sixteen GTX 1080Ti GPU.
+Tensorflow \cite{abadi2016tensorflow} and its high-level API Keras are used to implement the proposed DJPSCC method.
+DJPSCC is trained with a uniform distribution within the SNR range [0, 20] dB.
+The following experiments are run on a Linux server with twelve octa-core Intel(R) Xeon(R) Silver 4110 CPUs and sixteen GTX 1080Ti GPUs.
 Each experiment was assigned six CPU cores and a GPU.